Lilium pardalinum subsp. pitkinense: Distribution

 Lilium pardalinum subsp. pitkinense is found in the narrow elevation range of 35–60 m above mean sea level.
 The Pitkin Marsh lily is found only in freshwater marshes and wet meadows in western Sonoma County, Northern California.
 There are only three known colonies of this rare species in the vicinity, including the Pitkin Marsh situated near State Route 116 between Sebastopol and Forestville, California.

 A land development proposal has been proposed which would infringe upon this marsh, which contains a second rare plant species, the white sedge, Carex albida.

 The historic range is thought to have been throughout a slightly wider portion of the wetlands of Sonoma County, with much higher densities of organisms, possibly ranging into the Laguna de Santa Rosa.

 Description

 Lilium pardalinum subsp. pitkinense attains a height of 1–2 m.
 The leaves of the Pitkin Marsh lily are typically about 14 cm long and 1 to 2 cm in width.
-The whorled leaves of the Pitkin Marsh lily are staggered along the stem, and are generally elliptical to oblanceolate in shape.
+The whorled leaves of the Pitkin Marsh lily are staggered along the stem and are generally elliptical to oblanceolate in shape.
 Near the Pitkin Marsh, individuals are found which seem to be hybrids with the closely related Panther lily.

-The plant blooms in the months of June and July.
+The plant blooms in June and July.
 Petals are red at their outer margins, transitioning to yellow at the centers, with small dark maroon dots.
 The anthers are purplish-brown.

 This species is distinguished from its more common lookalike, the Leopard lily (Lilium pardalinum), by shorter petals and anthers.